 On the other hand, Hooker has an autistic child, whose condition he blamed on vaccines.
 He pushed a case through the vaccine court, which was recently denied, and he is driven by his passionate belief, unsupported by science, to “prove” that vaccines are dangerous.

-I admit I’m empathetic about his child, and what he has to do to raise his child.
-We all have the need to blame someone, and vaccines were convenient for him.
-On the other hand, I must remember that vaccines save lives, and because of his amateurish link between his child and vaccines, he might convince some parent to not vaccinate.
+I admit I’m empathetic toward his child and empathetic to the challenges he may have faced in raising his child.
+We all have the need to blame someone or something – vaccines were convenient for him.
+On the other hand, we must remember that vaccines save lives, and because of his amateurish link between his child and vaccines, he might convince some parent to not vaccinate.

 Hooker is the one who was contacted by the so-called CDC whistleblower, Dr. William Thompson (more about him later).
 The film then presents some spy novel, Watergate-ish conspiracy (using a tape recording of Dr. Thompson, who never agreed to be recorded) in hushed terms that made it appear that the CDC was involved in a conspiracy to cover up a much higher rate of autism in African American children after receiving the MMR vaccine.

-- The rest of the original CDC study showed absolutely no link between vaccines and autism.
+- The rest of the large, original CDC study showed absolutely no link between vaccines and autism – supporting the conclusions of over 140 other scientific studies.

 According to the Poxes Blog, the statistics that Hooker used were simply ludicrous:

 Hooker also pushes the old thiomersal myth, that is, the preservative is equivalent to mercury and it causes autism.
 No to both.
-Thimerosal (American spelling) is mercury bound into a organic ethyl group – this is like saying table salt, sodium chloride, is really like eating chlorine, a poison.
+Thimerosal (American spelling) is mercury bound to an organic ethyl group – this is like saying table salt, sodium chloride, is really like eating chlorine, a poison.
 It isn’t.

 Moreover, there is simply no evidence that thiomersal was correlated (let alone causally associated) with autism spectrum disorders.

 What bothered me was that claimed her daughter is multilingual and an accomplished pianist because she didn’t get the vaccine.
-What she fails to say is that her daughter is now at risk from getting measles, mumps or rubella – she could die of these diseases.
+What she fails to say is that her daughter is now at risk from getting measles, mumps or rubella – she could be permanently disabled or even die of these diseases.

 Given what’s going on in the USA these days, black Americans are losing trust in many institutions of government.
-The lies presented by Hooker are more than just lies – they may bring undue harm to one ethnic group in a grand desire to push their anti-vaccine nonsense.
+The lies presented by Hooker are more than just lies – they may bring undue harm to one ethnic group in a grand desire to push the anti-vaccine religious dogma.

 One other character has always angered me – Polly Tommey.
 She has an autistic son, whom she (and her husband) believe was caused by the MMR vaccine.
 Tommey almost, but not quite, makes it appear that autistic children are somehow defective and embarrassing.
 The scenes of her son made me feel like she was trying to manipulate the audience.
 Simply disgusting.